Coomera

 The level of residential development activity in Coomera was found to be higher than 90% of real estate markets across the country

-This shift from the current housing mix (currently 73.0% houses) reflects reduced development site availability and changing lifestyle demands and affordability requirements.
-With around 162 people moving in for each dwelling approval, Coomera exhibits characteristics of a growth area.
-According to AreaSearch's latest quarterly estimate, Coomera is projected to add approximately 20,811 residents by 2041.
+New building activity in Coomera is significantly above the national average, indicating robust developer interest in the area.
+Of the new building activity, 26.0% consists of standalone homes, with the remaining 74.0% being medium and high-density housing.
+This shift towards compact living offers affordable entry pathways and attracts downsizers, investors, and first-time purchasers.
+This represents a considerable change from the current housing mix, which is currently 73.0% houses.
+With approximately 162 people per dwelling approval, Coomera exhibits characteristics of a growth area.
+According to AreaSearch's latest quarterly estimate, Coomera is projected to add around 20,625 residents by 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development